Pulmonary Embolism (cont.)

 What is the treatment for pulmonary embolism?

-The initial decision is whether the patient requires hospitalization.
-Recent studies suggest that those patients with a small pulmonary embolus, who are hemodynamically stable (normal vital signs) and who can be compliant with treatment, may be treated at home with close outpatient care.
+- The initial decision is whether the patient requires hospitalization.
+Recent studies suggest that those patients with a small pulmonary embolus, who are hemodynamically stable (normal vital signs) and who can be compliant with treatment, may be treated at home with close outpatient follow-up.
+Patients who are stable have normal vital signs and show no evidence of right heart strain on blood tests, EKG and CT.

 Find out what women really need.